-Individual Retirement Accounts (IRAs) are designed to set aside money for retirement, and account holders under the tax-designated retirement age must pay penalties to access these funds.
-Therefore, IRAs are not generally regarded as liquid assets although people who are already retired who invest their IRA money into certain kinds of accounts may enjoy a high degree of liquidity.
+Since the account holders of these accounts under the tax-designated retirement age must pay penalties to access these funds, IRAs are not generally regarded as liquid assets.
+However, some of them serve as vehicles through which retirees who invest their monies may enjoy a high degree of liquidity.

-Traditional Versus Roth
+Traditional vs. Roth IRAs

-Traditional IRAs contain pre-tax earnings so when account holders withdraw funds the Internal Revenue Service taxes both the principal and account earnings.
-Roth IRAs contain after-tax funds so the IRS does not tax principal withdrawals.
-The IRS uses age 59-1/2 as the official retirement age for tax purposes.
+It’s also worth noting that the IRS uses age 59 1/2 as the official retirement age for tax purposes.
 Anyone below that age who withdraws money from a traditional IRA must pay a 10 percent tax penalty on the entire amount withdrawn.
-People who make Roth withdrawals prior to age 59-1/2 must pay a 10 percent penalty tax on the earnings but not principal withdrawals.
+People who make Roth withdrawals before age 59-1/2 must pay a 10 percent penalty tax on the earnings but not principal withdrawals.

 Certificate of Deposit IRAs

-Many investors buy certificates of deposit with IRA money.
-CDs have terms lasting between a few days to several years and are illiquid because banks assess penalty fees if people make withdrawals from CDs prior to the account maturity date.
+Many investors buy certificates of deposit (CDs) with IRA money.
+CDs have terms lasting between a few days to several years and are illiquid because banks assess penalty fees if people make withdrawals from CDs before the account maturity date.

-People over the age of 59-1/2 do not have to pay taxes on withdrawals made from Roth IRAs.
+People over the age of 59 1/2 do not have to pay taxes on withdrawals made from Roth IRAs, making it an excellent vehicle for anyone who wants to improve financial liquidity.
 Many banks offer Roth IRA savings accounts from which account holders can make up to six withdrawals per month.